kora-projects/kora-docs/mkdocs/blog/en/kora-enterprise-ready-without-universe.md

 That is organizational capital.
 Kora should not be evaluated as if this capital does not exist.

-## But Organizational Investment Is Not a Universal Architecture Requirement
+## But Organizational Investment Is Not a Universal Architecture Requirement { #organizational-investment }

 There is a major difference between: